 This is a no-brainer.
 If you’re spending money on advertising, why not divert some of it to utilizing Social Media, which is free, and giving out products or services of equal value.
 Einstein Brothers recently did this with their famous bagels and got 15,000 new Facebook Fans in 3 days.

 2) Provide Valuable Information

 This is always a tough one for companies.
 You want to engage in Social Media, yet you may not want to do a giveaway.
 What to do?
 Provide valuable information that your targeted customers may be interested in.
 But what information?
 Toys ‘R’ Us is a good example: a Black Friday Preview on their Facebook Fan Page which limits visibility of certain tabs which contains discount information to fans of the page.
 What if you’re a B2B company?
-I love what both Business Week and American Express have done: collaborate with others (Business Week collaborates with Bloomberg, American Express collaborates with leading bloggers) and start social networking sites for their targeted user (Business Exchange in the case of Business Week) or provide useful information to their targeted customer (American Express OPEN Forum in the case of American Express).
+I love what both Business Week and American Express have done: collaborate with others (Business Week collaborates with Bloomberg, American Express collaborates with leading bloggers) and start social networking sites for their targeted user or provide useful information to their targeted customer (American Express OPEN Forum in the case of American Express).